jbfink/dhfims2012/preso/02about_me/01_slide.md

 ## Digital Scholarship Librarian ##
 ## McMaster University ##

 .notes Go a little deeper on the bio for this.
 Indulge your inner JT, just a wee tad.
 Contextual stuff.
 Mention SJSU if you have to.
+Note that nothing like this happened when you were in library school because you went to a diploma mill hosued in a Quonset hut.

 !SLIDE
 ## @adr ##